LEEYJ1021/structural-signal-irrelevance/README.md

 > **How to read this repository.** Every claim below carries an explicit evidence tag:
 > **[CONFIRMATORY]**, **[POST-HOC / EXPLORATORY]**, or **[FUTURE WORK]**.
 A reader who only
 > wants the pre-registered-style result should read §5 (H1, H2) and stop.
 A reader
-> interested in *why* H2's heterogeneity was not perfectly uniform should continue to §6,
+> interested in *why* H2's heterogeneity was not perfectly uniform should continue to §6.
-> understanding that everything there was formulated after H1/H2 were run and is reported
-> at "consistent with, but does not establish" strength.
+> A reader interested in whether that heterogeneity can be *reduced* algorithmically should
+> continue to §16 (M1–M3) — the most recently added, and most exploratory, tier of this
+> repository.

 > **A note on naming.** Earlier drafts of this repository numbered the post-hoc
 > investigation into H2's heterogeneity as a single "H3."
 That choice is retracted here —